Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Encrypted-state quantum compilation scheme

 \end{proof}

 The correctness of QCSO relies on verifying the obfuscated quantum circuit using the Probabilistic Testing Distinguisher (PTD).
-This verification is grounded in the extended semantic transformation of quantum implementations \cite{xu2023synthesizing} and the Schwartz–Zippel lemma \cite{motwani1996randomized}.
-The Proof refers to Appendix 2.
-In practice, we adopt the widely used \textit{positive-negative testing} from classical integrated circuit design.
+The verification is based on the extended semantic transformation of quantum implementations \cite{xu2023synthesizing} and the Schwartz–Zippel lemma \cite{motwani1996randomized}.
+The proof can be found in Appendix B. In practice, we adopt the widely used \textit{positive-negative testing} from classical integrated circuit design.
 The positive test checks whether the circuit remains functionally equivalent after obfuscation.
 The negative test introduces changes to the obfuscated circuit by randomly adding or removing 5\% to 15\% of selected quantum paths.
 It then re-evaluates the functional equivalence.
 A single counterexample is sufficient to determine inequality, making the test verifiable in polynomial time.
 By comparing the time costs of the positive and negative tests in the experiments (Section \ref{sec4.2}), we reduce the overall verification complexity from exponential to polynomial scale.